CiscoDevNet/sdwan-devops/docs/vmware-hq2.md

     * `vsmart_template`: the name of the vSmart template in vCenter
     * `vedge_template`: the name of the vEdge template in vCenter
     * `cedge_template`: the name of the cEdge template in vCenter

-1. In `inventory/hq2/sdwan.yml` set the following variables to reflect your environment:
-    * `sdwan_vbond`: DNS name/IP address of the vbond server
-    * `vpn0_portgroup`: the name of the vCenter port group to use for vpn0
-    * `vpn0_gateway`: the default gateway to use for the vpn0 network
-    * `vpn512_portgroup`: the name of the vCenter port group to use for vpn512
-    * `vpn0_ip`: for each control plane component, set this to it's assigned static IP address
-    * `servicevpn_portgroup`: the name of the vCenter port group to use for the service VPN (VPN 1)

 ## Run the playbooks